SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 In this way pipelines can be built to extend existing running pipelines to allow extensibility and sharing of data flows.

-The spec follows the spec for a step except that references to other pipelines are contained in the `externalInputs` section which takes the form of pipeline or pipeline step references:
+The spec follows the same spec for a step except that references to other pipelines are contained in the `externalInputs` section which takes the form of pipeline or pipeline.step references:
   * `<pipelineName>.(inputs|outputs).<tensorName>`
   * `<pipelineName>.(step).<stepName>.<tensorName>`